Again, a common question that I get asked about what should be done and what shouldn’t etc so I will aim to do these for each significant model type.

 This would get the car to about 280-290bhp but a huge boost in torque figures in the mid range and transform the way the car drives on the road.

-A walbro 255 fuel pump is advisable but not 100% essential.
+A walbro 255 fuel pump is advisable now due to the age of the vehicles.

 4. Getting to over 300bhp

 A lot of people want to do this, it is a nice bhp figure for the pub afterall.
 So .. how ?
-The std TD04 turbo will not do it unless you are on a dyno that reads very optimistically.
+The std TD04 turbo will not do it generally unless you are on a dyno that reads very optimistically although I have seen it several times over the years now.
 It will need a turbo off its bigger brother STi version.

 There are many many choices of turbo for this VF30, VF34, VF35, VF43, VF48, TD05 16G etc etc but all of these will need a couple of other changes to the car before hitting the mark safely.